rapid7/insightconnect-plugins/sentinelone/help.md

 # Description

-## About

 [SentinelOne](https://www.sentinelone.com/) is a next-gen cybersecurity company focused on protecting the enterprise through the endpoint.
 The SentinelOne plugin allows you to manage and mitigate all your security operations through SentinelOne.

-This plugin utilizes the SentinelOne API..
+This plugin utilizes the SentinelOne API, the documentation is located in the SentinelOne console.

 # Key Features